-- 1. In the event of violation of the above rule due to an emotional reaction, one of the parties involved reports this to a member of staff - 2.
-The staff member will look for possible solutions in consultation with the pupils involved.
-Parents of involved pupils are informed - 3.
-If no satisfactory solution is found during the above meeting or a conversation is not possible, the Director is informed - 4.
-The Director will try to mediate in the situation that has arisen - 5.
-If no satisfactory solution is found or a conversation is not possible, the Director will invite the parents involved for an interview - 6.
-If in the meeting with the parents does not result in a satisfactory solution being found or a meeting is not possible, the Director advises the parents to file a complaint with the board and / or the confidential adviser.
-The confidential adviser can refer the matter to the board or to the national complaints committee. - 7.
-In addition to the above-mentioned steps and in case of repetitive violent behaviour of a pupil see the steps described in the chapter "Interventions on unacceptable behaviour".
+- 1. In the event of violation of the above rule due to an emotional reaction, one of the parties involved reports this to a member of staff. - 2.
+The staff member will look for possible solutions in consultation with the students involved.
+Parents of involved students are informed (preferably in person or by phone)

+- 3. If no satisfactory solution is found during the above meeting or a conversation is not possible, management is informed.
+Management will try to mediate in the situation that has arisen. - 4.
+If no satisfactory solution is found or a conversation is not possible, management will invite the parents involved for an interview. - 5.
+If in the meeting with the parents does not result in a satisfactory solution being found or a meeting is not possible, management advises the parents to file a complaint with the board and/ or the confidential adviser.
+The confidential adviser can refer the matter to the board or to the national complaints committee. - In addition to the above-mentioned steps and in case of repetitive violent behaviour of a student see the steps described under Unacceptable behaviour